On this page:

 Orienting and onboarding new leaders

-In 2014, we introduced a leader onboarding program that helps new front-line leaders in their first 90 days in the role.
+Suncor’s leader onboarding program helps new front-line leaders in their first 90 days in the role.
 This program offers a comprehensive suite of tools and resources to assist new leaders in their transition from individual contributor to leader, or from external hire to new leader.

 Managing performance and development

 Performance management also helps align our employees to the strategic goals of the organization through our goals translation and goal planning processes.
-It is through these guided discussions with their leader, employees understand how their work contributes to the overall goals, what their performance expectations are and how their performance will be measured.
-Our process includes opportunities for formal and informal feedback on both the "what’ and the "how" of performance throughout the year.
+It is through these guided discussions with their leader that employees understand how their work contributes to the overall goals, what their performance expectations are and how their performance will be measured.
+Our process includes opportunities for formal and informal feedback on both the “what” and the “how” of performance throughout the year.

 Effective performance management: